 Me: “Well, he sure understands quite a bit.
 Doesn’t talk in Chinese so much, but he understands a lot.”

 Me: “Me?
-I don’t think so.
+Ha, I don’t think so.
 If he learns Chinese from me, it’ll just be bad Chinese.”

 Me: “I dunno.
 He doesn’t like when I talk to him in Chinese.
 And really, my Chinese is pretty lousy.
 It’d be a lot of effort, and the result would be very small.”

-She: “Me, I love languages.
+She, seeming puzzled by my pessimism: “Well me, I love languages.
 I only had the opportunity to take one semester of English in upper middle school, though.
 But I kept my textbooks!
 Ever since my sons were very young, I used those textbooks to teach them English, even if it was just the little that I knew.
 I believe in helping my children succeed whatever way I can, you know, even if it’s just a little help.
 You have to!
 A few months ago, the three of us sat and watched your president’s speech on the computer.
 The ‘Current Situation of the Federal Government,’ I think that speech was called.
 You know it?”

 Me: “You watched the State of the Union Address?”